WHOA boy...it's my job to promote and protect Ayurveda so here I go.

 • 1 Tblsp sesame oil in your mouth.

 • Slowly swish between the teeth 10 minutes and do not swallow any of it.
-Note: It’s not vigorous mouthwash swishing.
-Think of it like sucking and spitting between your teeth.
+Note: It's not vigorous mouthwash swishing.
+Think of it like sucking and spitting between your teeth slowly.

-• You might use your finger as a fingerbrush to get any remaining out, wash hands well afterwards
+• You might use your finger as a fingerbrush to remove any remaining oil out, wash hands well afterwards

 • Quick rinse/one swish with water